 “Tough on tangles but gentle on delicate curls, with fun fragrances that will make you wish you were 10 again.
 Gently loosens even the most difficult tangles.
 Leaves curls soft, frizz-free, and manageable.
 Leave-in/rinse-out formula makes caring for kids’ curls fuss-free”.
 Their products have great reviews for being gentle and effective (even boast multiple awards from Naturally Curly) but I couldn’t find anything about whether they are sulphate free so just how ‘natural’ they are.

 Perhaps the most accessible, reasonably priced curly hair product out there, you will find Cantu at most drug stores or pharmacies.
 And at £2-5 a bottle, it’s super reasonable.
 And with no sulphates, parabens or minerals, they’re my go-to product line when I need something that can do the job without the frills.
 That’s what Cantu does.
-It is a great product line and their curling cream and leave-in conditioner have both easily become my favourites.
+It is a great product line and their curling cream and leave-in conditioner have both easily become my favourites in the contest for best curly baby hair products.

 More popular with our neighbours across the pond, I’ve not had much experience with Aunt Jackie’s but I know lots of people who use their products and swear by them.
 Sulphate free, no parabens, no silicones and no petroleum, their Curling & Twisting Custard is a moisture rich anti-frizz formula that helps curls, twists and waves stay springy and smooth while elongating and providing lasting definition.
 “Natural curls, coils & twists spring to life with Aunt Jackie’s special “anti-frizz” formula.
 The Anti-frizz formula helps curls, waves & twists stay well-defined & springy, elongates and fives curls long-lasting definition, helps leave hair feeling super soft to the touch with no sticky, crunchy feel!”

 So there you have it.
-A complete list of the best baby and toddler-friendly curly hair products.
+A complete list of the best toddler-friendly and baby curly hair products.
 Do get in touch if you can use another product and think it deserves to be on this list!

 Perhaps for the more grown up curlies, (there isn’t a function to search by kids’ care products), this shop sells a lot of the all-natural brands plus many more high end salon products.
 With video tutorials and blog posts to help your styling needs, this shop is great to buy your go-to product that you can’t afford to be without.
 Free shipping over £30 and kits put together to meet all your styling needs are added bonuses to shopping online here.